 In the morning we went back to the train station of Mashhad, which was fortunately better than Kerman.

-Derelict train station One of the amazing train stations.
+Derelict train station One of the magnificent train stations.

 The westbound train ride went pretty smooth and I saw beautiful mountains in the countryside, including Fuji-shaped mountain Damavand in the distance as we got closer to Tehran.

-Railroad towards Tehran On the track towards Tehran.
+On the train towards Tehran Being bored on the train towards Tehran.

-After what seemed like an eternity, we were now finally back in Tehran!
-The train station was pretty busy, but we got into a cab that took us north through insane traffic.
-It felt like having a cinematic car chase in a roller coaster.
-I loved it and my grin was still off the charts even as we reached the hotel.
+After what seemed like an eternity, we were now finally back in Tehran.
+The train station was pretty busy, but we got into a cab that took us north through the insane traffic.

 The streets of Tehran